Online Dating: The Definitive Guide to Long-Distance Relationships

-Because couples in a long distance relationship do not have the benefit of body language, communication needs to be more intentional and more deliberate.
+Because couples in a long distance relationship do not have the benefit of body language, communication needs to be more intentional and more deliberate during online dating.

 This can help LDR couples often develop healthier communication habits as they don’t rely as much on hoping their significant other will pick up on their silent queues.

 My wife and I spent nearly our entire dating and engaged lives over 400 miles apart.